Who is Tim?

 Do you third party test your CBD oil?

-Our supplier for all of our CBD oil is Bluebird Botanicals in Colorado.
+Our supplier for all of our CBD oil is a highly reputable wholesale company in Colorado.
 I will quote from them about the testing done.

 “Third party laboratories analyze all of our full-spectrum hemp extracts and supplements for cannabinoid potency, heavy metals, bacterial/microbial life, mycotoxins (fungus), and pesticides.